 Next up in this mini-series of Trader Joe’s beer reviews is the Josephsbrau Hefeweizen.
-Like all Trader Joe’s beers this was designed by Trader Joe’s, contracted out to a quality beer, and sold directly to you.
-This one was made in San Jose, California.
+Like all Trader Joe’s beers this was designed by Trader Joe’s, contracted out to a quality Belgian beer, and sold directly to you.
+The Josephsbrau Bavarian Style Hefeweizen is made in San Jose, California.
 Instead of spending your dollar on branding and marketing, you’re spending it on quality beer.
 Nice.

 I paid $1.09 for a 12oz bottle of Josephsbrau Hefeweizen.
 For reference, in my neighborhood a tall boy of PBR costs around $1.17.
 So this stuff is basically cheaper than PBR!

 The first thing I noticed was the smell.
 It smells exactly like a Hefeweizen.
 And not one of the weird ones where the brewer got a little too creative with the recipe.
 It is simply a decent beer.
 How can they do this for $1.09 a bottle?
 And how does the flavor hold up?

 On the first sip this beer was lighter than I expected.
 It’s not heavy or overly sweet.
 The fruityness is there but not too crazy.
 In fact, I initially thought it was a little too light.
 Not quite bland.
 But I quickly changed my mind about that.